|

 I was again at my grandparents’

 property in Warren County Missouri.
-For several years I have tried
+For several years I have tried hard

-spotting a black rat snake in the grass.
-I haven’t seen a black rat
+rat snake in the grass.
+I haven’t seen a black rat snake here in 8

-snake here in 8 years.
+years.
 That would have been a welcome find.
-Unbelievably,
+Unbelievably, there

-out here.
+here.
 I laid these boards here in hopes that I would get a copperhead.

 The effort to lay the boards was well worth it.
 I know that I see copperheads